juspay/hyper-sdk-flutter/README.md

 ### Step-3.1: Process via Container

 This API should be used when Payment Page needs to be rendered within a particular container within the merchant app instead of whole screen.
-This is custom view component that returns a StatefulWidget, AndroidView and UIKitView, for android and iOS respectively.
+This is custom view component that returns a StatefulWidget, AndroidView and UiKitView, for android and iOS respectively.

 ```dart